mguymon/model-citizen/README.md

     ModelFactory modelFactory = new ModelFactory();
     modelFactory.registerBlueprint( CarBlueprint.class );

-A Model with a registered Blueprint can then me created by Class:
+A Model with a registered Blueprint can then be created by Class:

     modelFactory.createModel(Car.class);